 Cemetery law provisions are dispersed throughout various Articles of the Annotated Code of Maryland.
-The Maryland Cemetery Act, passed in 1997, and found in the Business Regulation Article established:

-1.) permitting requirements for cemetery operators; 2.) contracting requirements and consumer protection mechanisms; and, 3.) the OCO.
-Provisions regarding cemetery access and changes of use are found in the Real Property Article while the Criminal Law Article establishes a process for the removal of human remains or funerary objects.
-Although state law does not enable Maryland counties to regulate cemeteries, some have created Burial Sites Preservation Boards to advise on local cemetery issues.
+The Maryland Cemetery Act, passed in 1997 and found in the Business Regulation Article, established: 1) permitting requirements for cemetery operators; 2) contracting requirements and consumer protection mechanisms; and 3) the OCO.
+Provisions regarding cemetery access and changes of use are found in the Real Property Article, while the Criminal Law Article establishes a process for the removal of human remains or funerary objects.
+Although state law does not enable Maryland counties to regulate cemeteries, some have created Burial Sites Preservation Boards to advise on local cemetery issues, and others have used historic area zoning ordinance provisions to designate cemeteries as historic landmarks.
 Strengthening and clarifying cemetery protections that exist in current law, codifying best practices, and encouraging the creation of Burial Sites Preservation Boards could benefit cemetery preservation efforts statewide.